top of page

 Could this be you?

-We are a claims management company with the relevant expertise.
-However, you do not need to use a third party to present a complaint to a firm.
-Following your complaint, If you are not happy with the firm's decision, you can refer your complaint to the Financial Ombudsman Service free of charge.
+We are a claims management company with relevant expertise.
+However, you don’t need to use a third party to make a complaint.
+If you’re unhappy with a firm’s response, you can refer your case to the Financial Ombudsman Service free of charge.

 People buying a new card, handing over keys

-Our service, Car Finance Claims, can run some quick, no-obligation checks – without even a phone call.
+Our service - Car Finance Claims, can run some no-obligation checks – without even a phone call.

 Let’s find out if you’re owed compensation